thelmuth/Psh/README.md

 - Added optional parameter `target-function-string`, which specifies a human-readable version of the target function, which is only used in I/O.
 - Added many instructions that were missing from the Push 3.0 specification.
 - Added node-selection-mode as an optional parameter, as well as node size tournaments for node selection.
+- Added survival-selection-mode as an optional parameter with options of none, truncation, and decimation.
+Truncation and decimation both use an optional parameter survival-ratio, and decimation uses another optional parameter survival-tournament-size.

 Major Changes since v0.3:
 -------------------------